We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Clarity is specifically measured based on how many inclusions and blemishes are present in the diamond.
 The GIA grades diamond clarity on the following scale:

 While differences exist between grades, it’s imperative to realize these differences are slight—and usually unnoticeable—to the naked eye.
-For example, this VS1 Marquise costs $4,800, while this SI1 Marquise costs $3,550—both appear to have no blemishes to the naked eye.
+For example, this VS1 marquise from James Allen costs $4,800, while this SI1 marquise also from James Allen costs $3,550—both appear to have no blemishes to the naked eye.

-In the image below, notice the significant difference between a bowtie and non-bowtie diamond.
+In the images below, notice the significant difference between a bowtie and non-bowtie diamond.

-The GIA grades diamonds for Color from D to Z. A grading of D represents the most colorless while Z diamonds contain easily noticed yellow or brown tint.
-The visible difference between two adjacent grades, such as G and H, is often non-existent to the naked eye, which is why we recommend reviewing the diamond yourself or having an expert assist you.
+The GIA grades diamonds for color from D to Z. A grading of D represents the most colorless while Z diamonds contain easily noticed yellow or brown tint.
+The visible difference between two adjacent grades, such as G and H, is often non-existent to the naked eye.

-Take this stunning H Marquise in an 14K white gold pave setting, for example.
+Take this stunning H marquise in an 14K white gold pavé setting from James Allen, for example.
 It’s colorless to the naked eye and radiates clear light reflections.
 Note that it also looks white in relation to its setting—something you’ll want to watch closely for when selecting any diamond for a ring.
-You may be able to lower to an I, J or even K Color, for example, if you’re using a yellow gold setting.
+You may be able to lower to an I, J or even K color, for example, if you’re using a yellow gold setting.

-To ensure you end up with a diamond that matches what’s described in the report, choose AGS or GIA.
-We strongly recommend only purchasing a diamond that accompanies a report from one of these two entities.
+To ensure you end up with a diamond that matches what’s described in the report, choose GIA.
+We strongly recommend only purchasing a diamond that accompanies a report from this entity.
 Diamond sellers that offer these certificates include James Allen and Blue Nile.

 It’s important to note, however, that a decision should never be made simply by reviewing or comparing reports.
 A certificate does not indicate how the diamond actually appears.
-Marquise Diamonds should be reviewed thoroughly and carefully—by you, and an expert—prior to any purchases.
+Marquise diamonds should be reviewed thoroughly and carefully.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.